Understanding the Foreclosure Timeline in Dallas–Fort Worth

 What Happens If a Dallas–Fort Worth Home Goes to Auction?

-If a foreclosure sale proceeds:
+If a Dallas-Fort Worth foreclosure sale proceeds:

 • The property is sold to the highest bidder